alanmaizon/Software-Development/Week4/README.md

 `Cine.java`
 `CineApp.java`

-*I use "mermaid" to create flowcharts and class diagrams directly in markdown files, and it renders with its own extension.
-I find this tool super easy to link nodes with arrows and to desing program logic. *
+*I use **mermaid** to create flowcharts and class diagrams directly in markdown files, and it renders with its own extension in VSCode.
+I find this tool super easy for designing program logic.*

 ### IPO